-On 7 September 1940, the battle of Britain entered a new phase, when the German bombing command turned its attacks away from British airfields and related defensive infrastructure to British cities more generally.
+On 7 September 1940, the battle of Britain entered a new phase when the German bombing command turned its attacks away from British airfields and related defensive infrastructure to British cities more generally.
 This initiated the famous period known as The Blitz, with increasing civilian casualties and much destruction of housing, public buildings and cultural heritage, but it took the pressure off RAF Fighter Command, which had been near the point of collapse.

 At least, that is what I remember from reading a book about it when I was a boy.
 I can’t lay my hands on it now — it was probably Basil Collier’s ‘The Battle of Britain’, in a new paperback edition brought out to profit from the 1969 release of the movie Battle of Britain.

 As I remember the story, much of the narrative drive arose from the fact that the Germans managed to snatch defeat from the jaws of victory.
 The British had radar; the Germans were aware that this was important, and made radar towers the target of their earliest attacks, along with fighter bases, airfields and aircraft manufacturing facilities.
 But the radar towers were difficult to destroy, and the attacks stopped short of success.
 As a result, it was impossible for the Germans to catch the British by surprise and destroy their fighter planes on the ground.
-Nonetheless, the British fighters sustained high losses in the air.
+Nonetheless, the British fighters sustained heavy losses in the air.
 German casualties were, if anything, even higher.
 The Germans attacked the British fighter aircraft bases, but never quite succeeded in knocking them all out.
 It was an expensive air campaign, but if the air defences of Britain fell, the Luftwaffe would be free to attack where it wished, and a sea invasion of Britain by the Wehrmacht might have been possible.
 Had Hitler been able to invade Britain, Churchill would have been forced to surrender, as the British army, after its defeat at Dunkirk, was in no state to resist the battle-hardened storm troopers that had swept through western Europe in a few short weeks.

 When Hitler decided to invade Russia before completing the conquest of Britain, he placed himself in an impossible position, committed to fighting on eastern, western and southern fronts simultaneously.
 Had he defeated Britain first, he might have secured the withdrawal of British Empire forces from the Mediterranean/African theatre of war.
 He would have greatly discouraged America from joining the European war, as there would have been no foothold on the eastern side of the Atlantic for the concentration of American forces.
 By closing down the southern and western fronts, Hitler would have released more forces for the war in Russia.
 Victory in Russia would have given Hitler access to essential oil and other resources.
 A Europe united under the Nazis might have existed for a time, even if the nature of the Nazi regime was unstable and destined to collapse.